socure-inc/socure-docv-demo-app-react-native/README.md

 The Predictive Document Verification (DocV) SDK v3 for React Native is a React Native wrapper that allows you to use the DocV SDK for Android and iOS in your React Native application.

->Note: All SDK v3 integrations must be updated to version 3.1.0 or later to meet compliance requirements.
-Document verification services will be disabled for older SDK versions soon.
+> Note: Document verification services will be disabled for older SDK versions soon.
+All SDK v3 integrations must be updated to version **3.1.0 or later** to meet compliance requirements.

 ## Minimum Requirements